Charlottesville, Virginia: Founding

 An Act of the Assembly of Albemarle County established Charlottesville in 1762.
 Thomas Walker was named its first trustee.
-It was situated along a trade route called Three Notched Road (present day U.S. Route 250), which led from Richmond to the Great Valley.
+It was situated along a trade route called Three Notched Road (present day U.S. Route 250), which led from Richmond to the Great (Shenandoah) Valley.
 The town took its name from the British queen Charlotte of Mecklenburg-Strelitz.

 During the American Revolutionary War, Congress imprisoned the Convention Army in Charlottesville at the Albemarle Barracks between 1779 and 1781.

 The Governor and legislators had to abandon the capitol temporarily and on June 4, 1781, Jack Jouett warned the Virginia Legislature meeting at Monticello of a planned raid by Colonel Banastre Tarleton, allowing a narrow escape.

 Civil War and Reconstruction

 Unlike much of Virginia, Charlottesville was spared the brunt of the American Civil War.
 The only battle to take place in Charlottesville was the skirmish at Rio Hill, an encounter in which George Armstrong Custer briefly engaged local Confederate Home Guards before retreating.
 A year later, the Charlottesville Factory, founded c.
 1820–1830, was accidentally burnt during General Philip Sheridan's 1865 raid through the Shenandoah Valley.
 However, the mayor had surrendered the city to Generals Custer and Sheridan to keep the town from being burned.
 The factory had been taken over by the Confederacy and used to manufacture woolen clothing for the soldiers.
 It caught fire when some coals taken by Union troops to burn the nearby railroad bridge dropped on the floor.
 The factory was rebuilt immediately and was known as the Woolen Mills until its liquidation in 1962.